-Using the optimal target \gls{snr}, we now compare the performance of the communication paradigms.
-Fig.~\ref{fig:goodput:a} shows the average goodput as a function of the overall frame duration.
-Again, the impact of the kind of \gls{cc} on the average goodput is negligible.
-The main advantage of the \gls{bsw} approach is the possibility of providing a non-null transmission rate even in presence of a lower coherence block ($< 60$ ms), while the \gls{oce} needs a longer time horizon to obtain the \gls{csi} and perform the Payload phase ($\ge 60$ ms).
-On the other hand, as long as the time horizon is sufficiently long ($\tau \ge 75$ ms), the \gls{oce} paradigm outperforms the \gls{bsw} ones.
+Using the optimal target \gls{snr}, we now compare the performance of the two paradigms.
+Fig.~\ref{fig:goodput:a} illustrates $R$ as a function of the overall frame duration.
+Again, the impact of the kind of \gls{cc} on $R$ is negligible.
+The main advantage of the \gls{bsw} approach is the possibility of providing a non-null transmission rate even in the presence of a lower coherence block ($< 60$ ms), while the \gls{oce} needs a longer time horizon to obtain the \gls{csi} and perform the Payload phase ($\ge 60$ ms).
+On the other hand, as long as the time horizon is sufficiently long ($\tau \ge 75$ ms), the \gls{oce} paradigm outperforms the \gls{bsw} one.
 In Fig.~\ref{fig:goodput:b}, we show the \gls{cdf} of the goodput for $\tau = 60$ ms. For this frame duration, the kind of \gls{cc} influences the performance of the \gls{oce} paradigm, while its impact is less predominant on the \gls{bsw} performance.
-As expected, the \gls{ibcc} provides worse performance due to its increased overhead.
-Nevertheless, remark that for the \gls{bsw} approximately half of the transmissions has null goodput because of algorithmic errors, while the \gls{oce} provide a non-null goodput for all values, corroborating the results of Fig.~\ref{fig:snrcdf}.
+As expected, the \gls{ibcc} performs worse due to its increased overhead.
+Nevertheless, for the \gls{bsw}, approximately half of the transmissions have null goodput because of algorithmic errors, while the \gls{oce} provide a non-null goodput for all values, corroborating the results of Fig.~\ref{fig:snrcdf}.